batiste/gemma-learn-blop/README.md

  * Stop Sequences: <end_of_turn>, <eos>

-## About the Author
+## What did I learn?

-This project was developed to explore the limits of small-scale LLMs in mastering proprietary or niche syntaxes and specialized knowledge bases.
+This project was developed to explore the limits of small-scale LLMs in learning niche syntaxes and specialized knowledge bases.
 It represents an expertise in:

  * SFT (Supervised Fine-Tuning) with specialized loss masking.
  * Data Engineering for low-resource language modeling.
  * LLM Ops, taking models from training to quantized local deployment.